Chasing 99%: MNIST without CNN

 Also this network surely has many redundant neurons.

-NOTE: This model took 34 minutes to train due to high number of neurons.
-So brute forcing didn’t gave significant returns : Exponential increase in number of neurons gave decaying returns.
+NOTE: This model took 34 minutes to train due to the high number of neurons.
+So brute-forcing didn’t give significant returns: an exponential increase in the number of neurons gave decaying returns.

 100 neurons : 97.8 1000 neurons: 98.32